 Disclosure Scotland's privacy statement

-• to decide if you qualify for certain levels of disclosures
+• assessing eligibility and entitlement to certain levels of disclosures

-• to check Police Criminal History Systems for any relevant convictions you may have
+• checking Police Criminal History Systems for any relevant convictions you may have

 Sharing your information